Family Resources Survey: release strategy

 - Revision to ‘number of food parcels from food banks’ question

-We are removing the questions asking for ‘number of food parcels received’ in the last 30 days and 12 months, as this was poorly answered.
+We removed the questions asking for ‘number of food parcels received’ in the last 30 days and 12 months, as this was poorly answered.
 These have been replaced by a simpler, banded-frequency question for ‘how often parcels received from a food bank’ in the last 12 months, with options such as ‘two or three times in the last year’.
 This aims to improve our understanding of frequent food bank use (for the purpose of obtaining emergency food) and to help us evaluate changes to food parcel dependence.

 - Additional questions on whether a child maintenance arrangement is working